joebertj/katacoda-scenarios/lab/step8.md

 ## at

--Runs a program at a certain time
+- Runs a program at a certain time

 ## chfn

--Changes finger information
+- Changes finger information

 ## chsh

--Changes shells
+- Changes shells

 ## crontab

--Runs a periodic job
+- Runs a periodic job

 ## groups

--Shows group membership
+- Shows group membership

 ## id

--Shows the current user ID
+- Shows the current user ID

 ## kill

--Sends a signal to a process
+- Sends a signal to a process

 ## logger

--Records a message to the system logger
+- Records a message to the system logger

 ## login

--Allows a user to login
+- Allows a user to login

 ## lsof

--Lists open files and other information
+- Lists open files and other information

 ## mount

--Attaches a filesystem to a directory tree
+- Attaches a filesystem to a directory tree

 ## newgrp

--Changes the current default group
+- Changes the current default group

 ## nice

--Runs a process with a suggested priority
+- Runs a process with a suggested priority

 ## passwd

--Changes a password
+- Changes a password

 ## printenv

--Prints environment variables
+- Prints environment variables

 ## ps

--Displays processes
+- Displays processes

 ## renice

--Changes the suggested priority for a process
+- Changes the suggested priority for a process

 ## reset

--Attempts to reset the terminal
+- Attempts to reset the terminal

 ## strace

--Traces system calls
+- Traces system calls

 ## su

--Switches users
+- Switches users

 ## sync

--Writes kernel buffers to disk
+- Writes kernel buffers to disk

 ## time

--Displays how much processor and system time a process takes
+- Displays how much processor and system time a process takes

 ## top

--Shows the processes with the most resource consumption
+- Shows the processes with the most resource consumption

 ## umount

--Detaches a filesystem from a directory tree
+- Detaches a filesystem from a directory tree